YashrajG/WebTechnology-bootstrapProjects/README.md

 # Web-Technology
-All web tech stuff of Yashraj Gangal and Aditya Gala
+All web tech stuff of Semester 4

 Index: